Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.73 team ERA that leads all league pitching staffs.
+- The Brewers have the first-ranked team ERA across all league pitching staffs (3.77).

-- Brewers pitchers combine to allow 195 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Brewers pitchers combine to give up 198 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- In his last appearance on Sunday against the Miami Marlins, the righty went three innings, allowing four earned runs while surrendering nine hits.
+- In his last time out on Tuesday against the St. Louis Cardinals, the right-hander went five innings, allowing four earned runs while surrendering three hits.

+- In 22 games this season, the 30-year-old has a 4.49 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.